makersacademy/chitter-challenge/README.md

 - User can put nickname
 - User can type message
-- Database stores the automatic ID, nickname and message
+- Database stores the automatic ID, now timestamp, nickname and message
 - User can see peeps in reverse chronological order (newest message on top)
 - User can see the time, when post was created, in a long format
 - added some basic CSS to make the website look prettier (Comment button doesn't do anything yet, it's just the look)